-This article provides a contribution to the debate about the identification and measurement of cyber hate in space of social media, based on an explorative case study of anti-Muslim movements in Czech Republic - represented by the Initiative against Islam (former Block against Islam) and Germany - represented by Pegida.
+This article makes a contribution to the debate about the identification and measurement of cyber hate in social media based on an explorative case study of anti-Muslim movements in Czech Republic - represented by the Initiative against Islam (former Block against Islam) and Germany - represented by Pegida.
 Though these two countries are in significantly different situations concerning the refugees, movements which are opposed to immigration emerged in both countries, which use social media as platforms to plan their actions, discuss and link to each other.
-Based on the intergroup contact theory that will be shortly introduced in the following, the movements are expected to differ, as citizens of both selected countries do not have equal opportunities to reduce their prejudices.
-While in Germany the citizens are getting often in touch with foreigners due to the great numbers of refugees that arrived in the country and the historically higher number of Muslims in the country, there is a significantly lower number of immigrants in the Czech Republic.
+Based on the intergroup contact theory that will shortly be introduced, the movements are expected to differ, as citizens of both selected countries do not have equal opportunities to reduce their prejudices.
+While in Germany the citizens have frequent interaction with foreigners due to the great numbers of refugees that have arrived in the country and the historically higher number of Muslims who have settled there/who live there, by contrast, there is a significantly lower number of immigrants in the Czech Republic.
 To verify our assumption that the extent of prejudices towards migrants differs in both countries, we will take a closer look at the expression of hate speech (in our case cyber hate) that is voiced on the pages of the movements as well as to trigger events and targets of hateful comments.

 As mentioned, we base our research on the intergroup contact theory.
-The most influential hypothesis within this theory was developed 1954 by Allport, who specified the critical situational conditions for intergroup contact to reduce prejudice (Allport 1954, cited in Pettigrew, 1998).
-More specific, Allport claimed that positive effects of intergroup contact are based on four conditions, which are equal group status within the situation, common goals, intergroup cooperation and the support of authorities, law or custom (ibid.).
-In a large-scale study Pettigrew (2006) was taking a look at over 500 earlier conducted studies, which in parts had come to conflicting conclusions.
-Pettigrews research confirmed that contact between groups helps to reduce prejudice, and that this was neither the result of a publication bias, nor of participant selection (Pettigrew 2006).
+The most influential hypothesis within this theory was developed in 1954 by Allport, who specified the critical situational conditions for intergroup contact to reduce prejudice (Allport 1954, cited in Pettigrew, 1998).
+More specifically, Allport claimed that the positive effects of intergroup contact are based on four conditions which are: equal group status within the situation, common goals, intergroup cooperation and the support of authorities, law or custom (ibid.).
+In a large-scale study, Pettigrew (2006) was taking a look at over 500 earlier conducted studies, which in parts had come to conflicting conclusions.
+Pettigrews research confirmed that contact between groups helps to reduce prejudice; this was neither the result of a publication bias, nor of participant selection (Pettigrew 2006).

 Some researches (King & Sutton 2013; Awan & Zempi 2016; Burnap & Williams 2015) focus on the problem of hate speech/cyber hate in the perspective of “trigger events”.
 King & Sutton (2013, p.
 888) pointed out that the dynamics of cyber hate are related to recent events and that cyber hate is often the result of events which incite to retribution of one group to another.
-In our study we try to identify these events through the connection between hate comments on Facebook and their framing which we will identify via the context in which a statement was made.
+In our study, we try to identify these events through the connection between hate comments on Facebook and their framing which we will identify via the context in which the statement was made.
 In this context, the research questions for our analysis are:

 What percentage of hateful comments can be found on both pages?

-Who is a target of hateful comments?
+Who is the target of hateful comments?

-Which “trigger events” are leading to hateful comments on the websites of the movement?
+Which “trigger events” lead to hateful comments on the websites of the movement?

-Based on the intergroup contact theory and research of King and Sutton (2013) we expect the opposition towards foreigners to be lower in Germany than in the Czech Republic, as the Germans are more likely to get in touch with foreigners and therefore have more opportunities to dismantle prejudice.
-This might also influence the character of cyber hate and the targets of hateful comments, as well as their trigger events - in Germany we expect concentrated cyber hate around concrete events in contrast to the Czech Republic, where we expect a higher level of abstraction in the case of targeting but also with regard to trigger events.
+Based on the intergroup contact theory and research of King and Sutton (2013) we expect opposition towards foreigners to be lower in Germany than in the Czech Republic, as the Germans are more likely to get in touch with foreigners and therefore have more opportunities to dismantle prejudice.
+This might also influence the character of cyber hate and the targets of hateful comments, as well as their trigger events - in Germany we expect concentrated cyber hate around concrete events in contrast to the Czech Republic, where we expect a higher level of abstraction in the case of targeting, but also with regard to trigger events.

 Ester